Jim Krakouer: North Melbourne career

 After being pursued by Geelong and North Melbourne, the Krakouer brothers signed with North Melbourne on a three-year contract worth a total of $750,000 ($2,788,132 in 2021 terms).
 The main reasons for choosing the Kangaroos over Geelong were due to Western Australian football legend Barry Cable being the North Melbourne coach and the contract payments being guaranteed rather than performance-based.

 In their second season in the VFL, Jim and Phil both kicked 44 goals and shared the leading goalkicker award at North Melbourne.
 Jim was awarded the Syd Barker Medal for club best and fairest in 1986 and topped the goalkicking again in 1986 and 1988.
 Phil was the leading goalkicker in 1985 and 1987.

 The Krakouer brothers were praised for their highly skilful play and the manner in which they often passed to each other from almost any position.
 In one match report in 1986, they were referred to as the "Pelé and Maradona of the VFL".

 Jim Krakouer was named in the Indigenous Team of the Century in 2005.

-Criminal convictions
+Legal proceedings

-In 1974, Krakouer, at the age of 16, was convicted of rape in Albany Court; despite maintaining the sex was consensual, his lawyer advised him to plead guilty.
+In 1974, Krakouer, at the age of 16, was convicted of rape in Albany Court; despite maintaining the sex was consensual.
 He was convicted in the same court of driving causing death in 1976.

 In 1985, Krakouer was convicted of 26 counts of sexual penetration of a minor, assault, abduction and unlawful imprisonment.
 Despite being very well paid during his career, Krakouer was a problem gambler and frittered away all of his money.
 Consequently, Krakouer turned to crime to get by.
 In 1996, Krakouer was convicted and imprisoned for 16 years for his part in a drug-trafficking scheme transporting amphetamines from Melbourne to Perth.
 Having served nine years of his sentence, he was released on work release in August 2004.
 He has also had restraining orders held against him due to his violent behaviour.

+In September 2023, Jim and Phil Krakouer, along with six other former AFL players who played football between 1975 and 2022, launched a class action lawsuit against the AFL in the Supreme Court of Victoria, alleging that the AFL failed to protect players from racial abuse on the field.